Devotion has traditionally been related to dualistic teachings.

 both in consciousness and yet a form of it.

-Notice the experience of recognizing pure consciousness
+Notice the experience of recognizing pure consciousness has

 Simmer until ready.